melissadiep94/covid19-project/README.md

 Project Description/Outline:
-Our group is looking to analyze the number of Covid-19 cases in the US by state, and the correlation that population size and income has had in the number of cases per state.
+Our group is looking to analyze the number of Covid-19 cases in NJ by county, and the correlation that population size, location, and income has had in the number of cases per NJ county.

 Data sources: